ahatch1490/PrestoQ/README.md

 ### Installing

-Build for the solution directroy.
+Build from the solution directroy.
 ```
 $> dotnet build
 ```